Understanding the Enrolment Customer JourneyJune 10, 2019

 Improving your customer journey based on the user’s experience can be incredibly beneficial to your enrolment rates.
 Reducing the steps, making them simpler and reducing the amount of time the user spends during their journey are all important when considering improvements.

-Moving your enrolment process online is one such change that can vastly improve the experience your prospective parents have with your school.
+Moving your enrolment process online is one change that can vastly improve your customers' experience.
 Interested in an online enrolment portal?
-Contact the Digistorm team for more information!
+Contact the Digistorm team!